You worked hard to grow that garden this year, make sure your plants are protected with this incredibly simple homemade bug spray for plants!

 The Gardening and Preserving Journal is here!
 If you are gardening or planning on doing any preserving this year, you NEED this wonderful sprial bound journal!
 Get your own copy here.

 Do you have a favorite garden spray?
-Have you ever made a homemade bug spray for gardens?
+Have you ever made a homemade bug spray for plants?
 What kind of plants do you use it on?